mkusaka/nenkin-search-off/README.md

-# Nenkin Search Prevent Copy Remover
+# Nenkin Search Prevent Copy/Paste Remover

 A simple Chrome extension that removes the paste prevention behavior on elements with the `.prevent-copy` class on the `https://www2.nenkin.go.jp/*` website.